You are here

 - Download Zoom - We will be using Zoom for a majority of our sessions together.
 Download it in advance and familiarize yourself with the options for a better experience.

-- Be on Time: Plan to be logged in and ready to go for the start of the program (check your email confirmation for date & time).
+- Be on Time - Plan to be logged in and ready to go for the start of the program (check your email confirmation for date & time).
 Please note: Indiana State University is in the Eastern Time Zone.
-In order to get the most out of the program, be sure to complete your checklist before attending.

 - Wear Comfortable Clothes - Dress comfortably as you will be doing some moderate activity with your group, but also dress appropriately to meet with an academic advisor.
 This is a great time to show off your State Stuff!